hpc/charliecloud/doc/dev.rst

 Peer review
 -----------

-**Issues and pull requests.** The standard workflow is to introduce a change in an issue, get consensus on what to do, and then create a `pull request <https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project>`_ (PR) for the implementation.
+**Issues and pull requests.** The standard workflow is to introduce a change in an issue, get consensus on what to do, and then create a *draft* `pull request <https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project>`_ (PR) for the implementation.

 The issue, not the PR, should be tagged and milestoned so a given change shows up only once in the various views.

 If consensus is obtained through other means (e.g., in-person discussion), then open a PR directly.
 In this case, the PR should be tagged and milestoned,